jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

 our ethical hackers [found about 81%](https://try.fluidattacks.com/report/state-of-attacks-2021/) of the high and critical severity vulnerabilities reported in systems over an analysis period in 2020.
+In short,
+process automation does save you time but a manual intervention is needed to achieve accuracy.

 ## DevSecOps as a service